 After four months of desperate retreat across New Jersey, George Washington decided on a final gamble — to re-cross the ice-filled Delaware River and attack some 1,200 Hessian mercenaries at Trenton, the same mercenaries who in earlier battles had struck terror into the hearts of his men.
 On Christmas Day in 1776, Washington ordered Paine’s “The American Crisis” read to his ragtime band of teenage fighters.
 That night they crossed the river and by morning were at Trenton.
 The Hessian’s were caught by surprise and before they could assemble their arms to fight, Washington’s exhausted army had them surrounded.
 With their commander wounded, and many of their men killed and wounded, the Hessian’s surrendered.

 Washington, fearing the worst, asked for a list of casualties.
 To his amazement, not one American soldier had been killed.
 He quickly took his prisoners and marched back across the river before British reinforcements could arrive.
-Washington had his first victory, and over the next few years, in the cold and bitter reality of war and death, a nation was born.
+Washington had his first victory, and in the cold bitter reality of defeat and death, a nation was born.

-While Washington's continental army on Christmas Day 1776 may not have been taught as well as the sons of Helaman, "the power of God was with them" (1 Nephi 13:18) and they "were delivered by the power of God" (1 Nephi 13:19) for the benefit of all of our Heavenly Father's children around the world.
+While Washington’s continental army on Christmas Day 1776 may not have been taught as had the sons of Helaman, “the power of God was with them” (1 Nephi 13:18) and they “were delivered by the power of God” (1 Nephi 13:19).